zakyikow/Immoly/README.md

    - *Exporting the Map to HTML*:
      Exported the interactive map to HTML format for easy visualization.

+5. **Front End**:
+   - Built using HTML/CSS with the utilization of Tailwind CSS for enhanced styling.

+6. **Back End**:
+   - Developed using JavaScript with Node.js, providing robust functionality to support the platform's operations.

 ## Features

 ### iMap